hgyxbll/cheat/README.md

 ## Compatibility

 CHEAT is designed for C, but
- it works with C++ after wading through a million warnings.
+ also works with C++ after wading through a million warnings.

 	[user@computer project]$ make -e CC=g++ -f makefile.gcc

+Many features are targeted for POSIX and Linux systems, but the most critical ones have Windows compatibility as well.

+There are a few `makefile`s for different compilers that show how to hammer out most problems.

+	[user@computer project]$ make -f makefile.gcc

+	computer# make -f makefile.tcc

+	C:\CHEAT> makefile.bat

 ## Bugs and Limitations